lawther/Sigenergy-Local-Modbus/README.md

-# Sigenergy Energy Storage System Integration for Home Assistant
+# Sigenergy ESS Integration for Home Assistant

-This integration allows you to monitor and control your Sigenergy Energy Storage System through Home Assistant.
+This integration allows you to monitor and control your Sigenergy ESS through Home Assistant.

 ## Features